-Q 45: How can you differentiate Role and Profile?
+Q 45: How can you differentiate between Role and Profile?

-The profile is an object or field-level access, while Role is a record level access.
+The profile is an object or field-level access, while the Role is record-level access.

 The profile is mandatory to all users, while Role is not mandatory to all users.

-Concisely, profiles, and roles have their significance in Salesforce, where patterns are used to determine object access while Roles used for record-level access that comes under sharing and security model.
+Concisely, profiles and roles have their significance in Salesforce, where patterns are used to determine object access while Roles are used for record-level access that comes under sharing and security model.

 Q 46: What is a wrapper class in Salesforce?